Celytic/Wine-Game-Compatibilities/Game-list.md

 Lutris script installs Battle.net, which has some weird graphical issues I haven't really sorted out.
 DXVK and FSync used; game installs fine.
 You have to let the game generate shader cache to get it to run properly; otherwise, game works perfectly fine for me.

 # Battlefield V
 Usual precaching with Vulkan, even under DX11.
 Once you play a round on all maps, it should be fine.
-Alternatively, you can configure DXVK to use async using DXVK_ASYNC=1 to help with this.
+Alternatively, you can configure DXVK to use async using the following:

+    DXVK_ASYNC=1
+Alternatively, if you're using an Nvidia GPU, adding this should help with it a bit as well.

+    __GL_SHADER_DISK_CACHE_SKIP_CLEANUP=1

+FSR also works with this as well.
+Game will be a bit slower than usual until shaders are finished caching (usually play a round or two on each map), and then you should be okay.

 This was a game I played with my friend Devin (Clickyzz), who passed away in a car accident in May of 2021.
 I miss you, buddy.
-In honor of him.

 # Path of Exile
 Runs right out of the box on latest Proton version; nothing else to be said.
 Vulkan is probably ideal since you'll be translating DX to Vulkan under DX11.